Complete Guide To the GI Map Test

-I am a Naturopath and have worked with many patients over the past 19 years to help them optimize their health and overcome many chronic ailments.
 For the past 7 years, I have been using the GI Map test for my own clients to accurately diagnose complex digestive issues and have a lot of insights to share with everyone.
-In this guide I am going to help you understand what this stool test is, who might need it, what factors it analyzes, why is it the best, and answer more of your questions.

 What is the GI MAP Test?

-It has been the number one stool test in the US for a while now to identify gut health issues.
+It has been the number one comprehensive stool test in the US for a while now to identify gut health issues.
 This stool test was created by Diagnostics Solution Laboratory and is approved by FDA.

 GI Map test uses DNA-based qPCR technology to accurately determine the quantity rather than quality (positive or negative) of each pathogen, bacteria, virus, and parasite in your GI tract.